wsidl/sample_sse/README.md

 downstream clients will need to an API instance, all instances of the API Service must receive the same message for downstream applications.

+This demo accommodates horizontal scaling with a replicated API Server (which is demonstrated with the "server" property in the SSE Event), but most designs may consider the "generator" and "api" instance may be a single application.

 Reflecting the diagram to support this scenario would look like:

 ```mermaid